rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - What are the public's misperceptions of gene-editing?
 - What biases are present in recording the public's attitudes towards gene-editing?[^opinions]

+- _What do people currently think about human gene-editing?_
+- _Why do people think what they think about human gene-editing?_
+- _What will people think about human gene-editing?_
+- _Why is what people think / will think about human gene-editing important to humanity's future?_

 In my mind, the main objective in investigating and forecasting people's attitudes towards human gene-editing is an attempt to understand how humanity is currently reacting to the potential of altering humans using the transformative technology of gene-editing.
 Should contemporaneous gene-editing practices come to be performed on humans en-masse, it seems likely that much suffering could be averted in the